• Welcome to McGuire Glass

 The studio produces bespoke commission using many different methods and materials to produce unique glass artwork for residential and commercial buildings.

-Ideas are developed with the client in collaboration with the architects and designers.
+Ideas are developed with the client in collaboration with the architect.

 The work ultimately involves bringing light into dark structures such as buildings.